XgTu/2DASL/README.md

   Usage: python-3.6.6, pytorch-0.4.1.
 Just run the script "main_visualize_plot_4chls.py" in the folder "test_codes".

-# We add our 3D face rendering in the folder "3D_results_plot", including:
+# We add our 3D face rendering codes in the folder "3D_results_plot", including:
   1. The codes for 3D face rendering, i.e., drawing 3d reconstruction mask.
   2. The codes for plotting dense face alignment.
   3. The codes for writing .obj file, the .obj files could be opend by the software meshlab.